The Cramps: 1990s

 Candy del Mar and Knox left the band in 1991.
 The Cramps hit the Top 40 in the UK for the first and only time with "Bikini Girls with Machine Guns"; Ivy posed as such both on the cover of the single and in the promotional video for the song.
 The Cramps went on to record more albums and singles through the 1990s and 2000s, for various labels.
 When the band signed to The Medicine Label, a Warner Brothers imprint, in 1994 – the label made the announcement via a limited edition (500 copies) 12" live album of the Cramps' first two Max's Kansas City shows, given away to all ticket holders as they exited a secret CBGB show in early January of that year.

 In 1994, the Cramps made their national US television debut on Late Night with Conan O'Brien performing "Ultra Twist".

 In 1995 the Cramps appeared on the TV-series Beverly Hills, 90210 in the Halloween episode "Gypsies, Cramps and Fleas".
 They played two songs in the episode: "Mean Machine" and "Strange Love".
 Lux Interior started the song by saying "Hey boys and ghouls, are you ready to raise the dead?".

 In honor of the success of the Cramps, the Rock and Roll Hall of Fame has on display a shattered bass drum head that Lux's head went through during a live show.

 2000s

 On January 10, 2001, Bryan Gregory died at Anaheim Memorial Medical Center of complications following a heart attack.
 He was 49.

 In 2002, the Cramps released their final album, Fiends of Dope Island, on their own label, Vengeance Records.
 That same year, Lux Interior did a voiceover for the lead singer character of the band The Bird Brains on the animated TV show SpongeBob SquarePants singing 'Underwater Sun.'
 The song was written and composed by Stephen Hillenburg and Peter Strauss.

 The Cramps played their final shows in Europe in the summer of 2006 and their last live show was on November 4, 2006, at the Marquee Theater in Tempe, Arizona.

 On February 4, 2009, Lux Interior died at the Glendale Memorial Hospital after suffering an aortic dissection which, contrary to initial reports about a pre-existing condition, was "sudden, shocking and unexpected".

+2020s

+In August 2026, after resurrecting Vengeance Records label, Poison Ivy, along with Henry Rollins and Ian MacKaye, released Gravest Gravy, a collection of songs recorded by the band with Alex Chilton in 1977.